lilin-bme/lilin-bme.github.io/CV/index.md

 - A method for locating the depth of lesions in heterogeneous tissues, China Patent 2023
 - A method for measuring differences in effective attenuation coefficients of photons at different wavelengths in biological tissues, China Patent 2023
 - A method based on transmitted Raman spectroscopy and two-step scanning for the localization of Raman imaging contrast agents, China Patent 2023
-- A deep detection system, method, and application based on a large-spot spatially-offset Raman spectroscopy probe, China Patent 2024

 ### SERVICE
 - Early Career Editorial Board, *ACS Applied Materials & Interfaces* (2025-2027)<br>